TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

+---
-# Working with the uibuilderfe Front-End Library
+title: Working with the uibuilderfe Front-End Library
+description: >
+   How to work with uibuilder's front-end library in your own UI code.
+created: 2021-02-17 14:28:00
+lastUpdated: 2021-06-27 17:51:09
+---

 `uibuildefe.js` is the library that lets you interact with your uibuilder nodes in Node-RED.